 - If you have more than one fundraising page, keep it up!
 Just let us know when you sign up for an FDX program so that we can credit you with all of your fundraising.

--You are able to use Out Living It Project fundraising efforts for the 2018 season that have been raised within the past two years (January 2016 to present).
+-You are able to use Out Living It Project fundraising efforts for the current season that have been raised within the past two years.
 This is no longer applicable once you apply your OLIP fundraising efforts to an FDX program you've completed.

 Step 1 – CREATE AN OUT LIVING IT PROJECT FUNDRAISING PAGE